 The versatility of the forming area and tooling allows for multiples of the same part or several different parts to be run in a single cycle as long as the tools and blanks fit into the working area of the press.
-With Beckwood’s custom rubber pad presses, you can form larger parts at a lower upfront cost than sheet hydroforming.
+With Beckwood’s custom rubber pad presses, you can form large parts at a lower upfront cost than sheet hydroforming.

 Advantages of rubber pad forming presses

-- Cost efficient technology
+- Cost efficient

 - Durable rubber pads

-Alternative to Rubber Pad Forming and Elastoforming
+Alternatives to Rubber Pad Forming and Elastoforming

 The inexpensive tooling and ability to run multiple parts in a single cycle are amplified in our line of Triform sheet hydroforming presses.
 Similar to rubber pad forming, sheet hydroforming offers all of the same benefits plus a more even distribution of force across the part’s surface.
 The result is net-shape part production without secondary finishing.